I’ve written a total of nine books, seven of them full-length novels. So is it easier to write a book when you’ve already published a few?

-Books Four to Six: A System of Writing
+Books Four to Nine: A System of Writing

-It wasn’t until the next two books in The Englishman series, The Navy Wife and The Good Officer, that I began developing a proper system of writing, which has made it somewhat easier to produce a novel.
-Now I plot the book before I start writing it, prepare quite detailed characterizations, and set achievable word count targets for myself.
+It wasn’t until the next two books in The Nordic Heart series, The Faithful Heart and The Good Heart, that I began developing a proper system of writing.
+This has made it somewhat easier to produce a novel.
+Now I plot the book before I start writing it.
+I prepare quite detailed characterizations and set achievable word count targets for myself.

-But even with this system, The Navy Wife was a more difficult book to write, possibly because it still had some of my own – dramatic – experiences in it.
-The Good Officer was a lot easier in comparison, although with the fourth book in a series, as a writer you feel more constrained by having to keep to the same characters and refer to previous plot twists.
+But even with this system, The Faithful Heart was a more difficult book to write.
+Possibly this was because the plot still had some of my own – dramatic – experiences in it.
+The Good Heart was a lot easier in comparison.
+Although as the fourth book in a series, you are more constrained by having to keep to the same characters and refer to previous plot twists.
 But that’s another story (and blog post).

-While I was waiting for The Good Officer to be edited, I decided to write a novella, exploring my heroine’s life before she met her Englishman.
-In The Finnish Girl, Kaisa has just moved to Helsinki and is about to meet an older boy.
+While I was waiting for The Good Heart to be edited, I decided to write a novella, exploring my heroine’s life before she met her Englishman.
+In The Young Heart Kaisa has just moved to Helsinki and is about to meet an older boy.
 This novella, a prequel to the whole series was supposed to be a ‘quick write’ but turned out to be a lot more difficult because I soon realized that the main story of the book was the relationship between the 21-year Matti and 14-year-old Kaisa, a tale from my own youth.
-Naturally, just as with The Englishman, I fictionalized the story, but it was a lot harder than it had been with book one in the series.
-This coming of age novella is now free if you sign up to my Readers Group – see below.
+Naturally, just as with The English Heart, I fictionalized the story, but it was a lot harder than it had been with book one in the series.

 Books Are Like Children